gojimmypi/gojimmypi.github.io/_posts/2022-08-07-ICE-V-Wireless-SERV-fusesoc.md

 I have not been compensated in any other way.
 Opinions expressed are my own.
 That said, it is a pretty cool board.
 It is available on a [GroupGets campaign](https://groupgets.com/campaigns/1036-ice-v-wireless) that ends Tue, 16 Aug 2022 16:42:49 PDT.

+This blog is still WIP and needs a bit of cleanup.

 ### Requirements

 [Espressif ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html)